-The following categories were taken (chiefly) from the supplemental reading in Carpenter.
+The following categories were taken (chiefly) from the textbook-Schermerhorn (Chapters 16).
 Identify at least one issue from the video clip for each (relevant) cell below.

 Needs-based Theory (Maslow) Issue(s)/Example(s) from the Movie

 Self-Actualization

 (you define your success

 goals, and you decide if and

 when you've achieved

 them)

 Esteem

 (your ego and self-

 definition is valued and put

 to good, productive use)

 Social

-(anotamatic halon sing and
+(avotamenti a hallan aina an d

 (systematic belonging and

 beneficial networking)

 Safety

 (feeling secure in workplace

 social and economic fabric)

 Physiological

-1 11,51010 81000

 (basic remuneration to

 cover food, water, and

 shelter, etc.)

 Two-factor Theory (Herzberg) Issue(s)/Example(s) from the Movie

 Hygiene Factors

-(company policies,

-supervision, working

-conditions, salary, security)
+(working conditions, co-

+worker relations, policies

+and rules, base

+compensation)

 Motivators

-(achievement, recognition,

-interesting work, increased
+(challenging/exciting work,

-responsibility,
+recognition, responsibility,

-advancements/growth
+advancement, personal

+growth)

 Acquired Needs ("Motives") Theory (McClelland/Murray) Issue(s)/Example(s) from the Movie

 Need for Achievement

-(strong need to be
+(strong need to be successful)

-successful)

 Need for Power

-(desire to influence others

-and for control)
+(strong need to influence others and for control)

 Need for Affiliation

-(need to be liked and accepted by others)
+(strong need to be liked and accepted by others)